tsungtingkuo/explorerchain/README.md

 3. Terminal 3: ExplorerChain Site 2

-   * Edit "conf/config_2.txt", and replace the address in the second row with the copied address
+   * Edit "conf/config_2.txt", and replace the address in the second row with the same copied address like the one used in ExplorerChain Site 1

    * Run the following command to test ExplorerChain on Edin data at Site 2: